turingschool/md_launch_curriculum/Mod1/Labs/Week2/Methods.md

 ```

 **Exercise 6**
-Psuedocode a method called `GetWordsByFirstLetter()` that takes two arguments: a character, and a list of strings.
+Pseudocode a method called `GetWordsByFirstLetter()` that takes two arguments: a character, and a list of strings.
 The method should return a subset of the given list that contains all the words that start with the given character.
 If implemented (you don't need to do that today!), the method should be able to be called like this:

 ```c#
 var words = new List<string> {"weirdo", "quill", "fast", "krill", "quaint", "quieter", "koala"};